InvoicePlane/InvoicePlane/README.md

 _Notice: Please download InvoicePlane from our [website](https://www.invoiceplane.com/downloads) only as the packages contain additional needed components.
 If you are a developer, read the [development guide](CONTRIBUTING.md)._

+---

+#### Issues

+As soon as you run into issues and you want to report it, make sure we can replicate that issue.

+Something like "_It doesn't work_" will not help in finding your issue.

+We've improved the github issue template to help you answering the most common questions that are needed for reporting an issue.

+Try to report your issue on the forums first: https://community.invoiceplane.com

+Once the issue is _reproducable / replicatable_, you will be asked to create an issue in the issues list.

+---

+#### MariaDB

+We will be adopting **MariaDB** as database server.
+MySQL went to version 8 and that was for us the reason to **switch to MariaDB**.

+Any issue you run into, if you still have MySQL version 8, we could recommend to _switch_ to **MariaDB** instead.

+Of course, you're welcome to post your issue with MySQL version 8 on the forums: https://community.invoiceplane.com

+---

 #### Remove `index.php` from the URL